Blog

 1. Build a community moderation team

-The first step is to assign people to be your community moderators.
+The first step is to assign people to be your community managers and moderators.
 At Bettermode, we have a dedicated community manager, and one of their roles is community moderation.
 We find that having someone whose sole task is community helps us get the most benefit from it.

 If you lack the budget for a dedicated hire, your moderator could be a member of your support, service, or marketing team.
 Alongside their day-to-day tasks, they will also be in charge of moderating your community.